-In the summer of 2017, PCC will release version 8.1 of our electronic charting and practice management software to all PCC users.
+In October of 2017, PCC will release version 8.1 of our electronic charting and practice management software to all PCC users.

 Watch a Video: Want to watch a video summary of everything in this release?
 CLICK HERE